-If you are on Windows, choose Start • Programs • Cygwin-X • XWin Server.
+If you are on Windows, choose Start • Programs • Cygwin-X • XWin Server or you can open a Cygwin terminal, type xlaunch & and accept all the settings.
 If you are on Mac, run /Applications/Utilities/X11.app.
 If you are on Linux, open a new terminal.